AutomateSecOps/Tines-Pagination/README.md

 ### API Schema Pagination Example
 You can tell how much time, money, and effort a company puts into their API development by looking at their documentation and the API schema.
 For example, CrowdStrike puts an enormous amout of time and effort into their Falcon API.
 A security analyst can accomplish the same tasks with the REST API as in the console.
 The API client/key secret pair can be scoped to limit the ability to what actions an API key can accomplish.

-In regards to pagination, CrowdStrike provides the means to go to the next page of results with the initial payload response.
+In regards to pagination, CrowdStrike provides the means to go to the next page of results with the payload response.
 In the Tines event, we see the CrowdStrike response.
 Under meta>pagination, there are the total number of results along with the next set of results (offset):

 <img src="./images/CS-HTTP-Payload.png">